trailofbits/it-depends/README.md

 ### Can It-Depends Do It?
 It Depends. 🍋
  * It-Depends does not detect vendored or copy/pasted dependencies
- * Results from build systems like autotools and cmake that entail arbitrary computation and install time are best-effort
+ * Results from build systems like autotools and cmake that entail arbitrary computation at install time are best-effort
  * Resolution of native dependencies is best-effort
    * Some native dependencies are resolved through dynamic analysis